Top electric toothbrush features

-These accessories may appeal, but you'll pay a premium for them – both the Philips Sonicare DiamondClean and Oral-B Genius 9000 can set you back in excess of £100.
+These accessories may appeal, but you'll pay a premium for them – both the Philips Sonicare DiamondClean Smart and Oral-B Genius 9000 will set you back in excess of £100.
 Which?
 Best Buy brushes, meanwhile, start at less than £50.

 To find the best electric toothbrush for you and your budget, head straight to our independent and expert electric toothbrush reviews.